 As a result of Brother Rodney’s relentless work and dedication to students and their development, he connects the students with the various academic components and outreach efforts to insure the success of each student.
 Moreover, he connects African American Students to the cultural programs, services and activities not only at the African American Institute but also the services and activities that are offered across Northeastern University Campus.
 Brother Rodney has been able to provide our community with the guidance that they need to experience self-worth, identity, self – esteem resulting in a high level of motivation.

-Keith Motley is currently the Programs, Events, and Operations Coordinator at the John D. O’Bryant African American Institute and also runs the Institute’s work-study program.
+Keith Allyn Motley is currently the Program Manager Outreach and Communications at the John D. O’Bryant African American Institute and also runs the Institute’s work-study program.
 He graduated Northeastern University in 2006 with a major in Entrepreneurship and a minor in Marketing.
 Keith was a part of the only Northeastern football team in school history to win a conference championship in 2002.
 Upon graduating Northeastern, Keith was a City Manager for Enterprise Rent-A-Car and then worked for IBM in their predictive analytics department.
 He also co-owns a restaurant in Boston with his mother and is President/CEO Wise Man Once, Incorporated.
 Keith grew up in the Institute, as his father James Keith Motley was Director from 1987-1992.
-Keith has a wife, Marie, and two children, Maya and Michael.
+Keith has a wife, Marie, and two children, Maya and Michael Allyn.